Easy 2 Hour No Knead Bakery Style Rolls

 Easy 2 Hour No Knead Bakery Style Rolls Recipe

-- 600 grams all-purpose flour (about 4 cups, lightly packed and leveled off)
+- 600 grams flour, about 4 cups, lightly packed and leveled off

 - 1½ tablespoons salt